bcgov/digital-trust-toolkit/credentials/credential-tsm-summary-report.md

 ## 1.6.
 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a TSM Summary Report credential.
+The purpose of this Governance Framework (GF) is to define what a TSM Summary Report credential is and who is responsible for the authority and administration of its use.

 ## 1.7.
 Scope

-This Governance Framework applies to the TSM Summary Report credential from the Mining Association of Canada (MAC).
+A TSM Summary Report credential issued according to this GF, provides summary information for each protocol as required.

 ## 1.8.
 Objectives

-This GF describes the TSM Summary Report credential consisting of the eight protocols used as performance indicators (detailed descriptions of the protocols can be accessed online through MAC's Website: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):
+To allow the credential holder proof of summary data for each protocol in a variable credential format that is both secure and tamperproof: [TSM Protocols & Frameworks](https://mining.ca/towards-sustainable-mining/protocols-frameworks/)):

-TSM describes the following overarching objectives in its [Theory of Change](https://github.com/bcgov/bc-vcpedia/files/12563322/Theory.of.Change.-.TSM.pdf)
+The TSM program outlines the following objectives in its [Theory of Change](https://github.com/bcgov/bc-vcpedia/files/12563322/Theory.of.Change.-.TSM.pdf)

-1) Multi Stakeholder Engagement
+1) Multi-Stakeholder Engagement
 2) Continual Improvement
 3) Driving Change Across the Mining Industry
 4) Credible Performance Reporting

-Specific priorities associated with the above objectives include the following:
-1. Drive continuous enhancement of on-site sustainability performance through strategic approaches.
-2. Drive culture change within national mining industries, establishing processes for regular engagement and collaboration with a diverse set of individuals from national stakeholder and rights holder groups.
-3. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting.
-4. Enable industry-level monitoring, trend identification, and intervention by using comprehensive TSM reporting data from national mining associations and stakeholders.

-The TSM summary credential is a combination of pass/fail scores and letter grades ranging from Level C to Level AAA.
+The TSM summary credential includes a combination of pass/fail scores and letter grades ranging from Level C to Level AAA based on the below rating scale:
 ![TSMRatingScale](https://user-images.githubusercontent.com/122049466/215434528-b231e7aa-5c64-4313-b30a-e022d9b47d02.PNG)

 ## 1.9.
 Principles

 TSM has a set of [Guiding Principles](https://mining.ca/download/36658/), which all participating members must commit to.
-These [Guiding Principles](https://mining.ca/download/36658/), address the expectation of its members towards adopting social, economic and environmental practices that align with the priorities and values of their communities of interest.
+These [Guiding Principles](https://mining.ca/download/36658/), address the expectation of its members towards adopting social, economic, and environmental practices that align with the priorities and values of their communities of interest.

 ## 1.10.
 General Requirements